cornell-ece5745/ece5745-tut8-sram/docs/index.md

    (https://doi.org/10.1145/2966986.2980098)

-The following excerpt from the paper illustrates the microarchitecture used in the single-port SRAM macro.
+The following excerpt from the paper illustrates the microarchitecture used in the single-port SRAM macro in the original OpenRAM implementation.

 ![](assets/fig/openram-sram-uarch.png)